15 Perfect Dogs for Apartment Dwellers

 What Makes a Dog Apartment-Friendly?

-Here are 15 breeds we’ve either lived with ourselves or seen thrive in apartments:
+These are 15 dogs we've either lived with ourselves or watched thrive in apartments.
+Real experience, not just a checklist.

 1. Bichon Frise